List of The Hunger Games characters: Haymitch Abernathy

 Following his victory, Haymitch became an alcoholic and has spent almost all of the next 24 years intoxicated.
 As the only surviving victor from District 12 (one of only two in the history of the Games), Haymitch has been forced to mentor all of its tributes, which consumed him with guilt by being obligated to participate in the Games that he hated.
 He stumbled through drunken fatalism and bemused curiosity all while teaching his new pupils his tricks.
 He dealt with these feelings with alcohol and by openly flouting the dignity of the games.
 He treats Peeta and Katniss with contempt, and initially is sarcastic, expending no effort to help them.
 However, when Katniss confronts him, he is stirred from his stupor and emerges as the pair's greatest advocate, impressed by her determination and Peeta's patience.
 Haymitch shows himself to be highly canny as he guides his protégés in a cleverly designed, highly unorthodox strategy aimed at ensuring the survival of both tributes.

 In the book Catching Fire, the liquor supply in District 12 runs out.
 As a result, Haymitch suffers from alcohol withdrawal.
 It is left to Katniss and Peeta to coax him back to health and get him more liquor.
 After this incident, Katniss begins to develop a true affection and respect for him.
 When Katniss discovers Haymitch and his allies from District 13 and the Capitol failed to save Peeta from the arena as they did her, she claws him in the face.
 In Mockingjay, Haymitch is forced to go through detox in District 13, as they do not permit the consumption of alcohol.
 During the voting to decide whether the final Hunger Games will use the Capitol children, Haymitch votes yes, understanding Katniss's decision to make President Coin think she is on her side.
-After this, he continues to serve as a mentor to Katniss and Peeta.
-However, he never truly repairs his relationship with either of them and resumes his drinking after the war ends.
+After this, he continues to serve as a mentor to Katniss and Peeta, repairing his relationship with them and resumes his drinking after the war ends.
 Haymitch and Katniss, despite nearly always working towards the same goals, are usually hostile towards each other because they have similarly prickly personalities.
 Also, Katniss and Peeta both resent Haymitch for keeping information from both of them, sometimes at the request of the other.
+At the end of Mockingjay, Haymitch only appears by reference from Katniss who mentions that he is raising geese.